15 life lessons children have learned in lockdown

 12. Having fun without screens

-Okay, so many of us have let our kids have way more screen-time than we’d usually allow over the past months, but lots of children have also rediscovered the joys of screen-free time, for example through role play, outdoor play and puzzles and board games.
+Okay, so many of us have let our kids have way more screen-time than we’d usually allow over the past months, but lots of children have also rediscovered the joys of screen-free time, for example through role play, outdoor play, jigsaw puzzles and board games.

 ‘Many families turned to board games during lockdown for quality screen-free family entertainment,’ explains Ellie Dix, board game designer and author of The Board Game Family.